lucalabs-de/end/README.md

 ## Features
 The Eww Notification Daemon, or End for short, allows you to do exactly that.
 It leverages eww's `literal` widget to dynamically display libnotify notifications.
 You define the eww widgets that are used to display a notification and the eww window that they will appear in.
-You can define different widgets for notifications that are selected via libnotify hints.
+You can define multiple widgets for notifications and select them via libnotify hints.

 ## Getting Started